 A Disclosure is the action of a Survivor of Sexual Violence of informing another person about an incident of Sexual Violence.

-A Disclosure is when a person who has experienced Sexual Violence tells someone about their experience.
 All CMU employees are willing to receive a Disclosure and have received training about how to do so appropriately.
 A Survivor who discloses any Sexual Violence will be treated with respect and care.
 The Survivor will be given information regarding both on-campus and off-campus support and resources (see Appendix A).
 The Survivor will also be informed of their options regarding incidents of Sexual Violence under this policy and be allowed to decide how to proceed.
 The Survivor may view these options at any time, and make a decision about how to proceed when they feel ready.
 The Survivor will not be pressured into filing a Report or Complaint.
 Disclosing Sexual Violence does not constitute filing a Report or Complaint.

 CMU will respect the confidentiality of these Disclosures if the Survivor decides they would not like to make a Report or file a Complaint.
 (See section on Confidentiality)